2024/25 Tax Year End Guide: Maximise Your Pension Savings

 To qualify for the maximum State pension, you’ll need to have 35 years of National Insurance contributions on your record.
 If you’ve taken a career break or stopped working, you might want to consider checking your National Insurance record and potentially make a voluntary contribution to fill in any gaps.

-Your pension can normally be passed on to loved ones tax-free.
-The person you choose to inherit your pension is known as your nominated beneficiary.
+Your pension can be passed on tax-free in most cases.
+Ensure your nominated beneficiary is up to date to ensure your pension savings go to your chosen loved ones.
 Penfold savers can add or review their nominated beneficiary by heading to ‘Beneficiaries’ online or in the Penfold app.

 A photo of Murray Humphrey